 To that point, surveys should be sent far more frequently during this stage than at later points of employment, preferably after the first day, first week, first month, and first quarter in their new position.
 Keep these frequent surveys brief during onboarding, no more than ten questions and limited open-ended questions.
 Short but frequent pulse polls should also be sent throughout the first quarter to gauge the onboarding process for the new hire accurately.

 Since no two organizations are exactly alike, however, survey questions and schedules should be customized to fit a company’s own onboarding process.
 As each milestone is reached and completed, collect specific feedback about those segments while they are still fresh in a new hire’s mind.
-While this might seem cumbersome, particularly if a large incoming class was involved, an automated feedback system like Hyphen’s makes the process fast, convenient, and extremely effective.
+While this might seem cumbersome, particularly if a large incoming class was involved, an automated feedback system like Engage’s makes the process fast, convenient, and extremely effective.

 Of course, the majority of team members spend the bulk of their employment between the onboarding and exiting stages.
-Fostering healthy employee engagement throughout employment is imperative in creating a satisfying employee experience that will increase productivity, reduce attrition, and attract new talent to the company.
+Fostering healthy employee engagement plans throughout employment is imperative in creating a satisfying employee experience that will increase productivity, reduce attrition, and attract new talent to the company.

 At its core, employee engagement is the primary driver behind a team member’s emotional commitment to a company and its collective goals.
 An engaged workforce is one that performs their responsibilities with personal stakes in mind, understanding the mutually beneficial relationship between individual performance and company success.